keypom/keypom/README.md

 Which is incorrect and the key would not be claimed.

-Once Eve claims the key 2 times, the last claim is not password protected and she's free to claim it.
+Once Eve uses the key 2 times, the last claim is not password protected and she's free to claim it.

 Key C is similar to Key B except that it only has 1 password for the first use.